catamphetamine/libphonenumber-js/README.md

 ### parseNumber(text, [defaultCountry], [options])

-Attempts to parse a valid phone number from `text`.
+Attempts to parse a phone number from `text`.

 If [`defaultCountry`](https://github.com/catamphetamine/libphonenumber-js#country-code) is passed then it's gonna be the default country for parsing non-international phone numbers.